Mr-codehunter/Mentor-Mentee-Project/README.md

 #### Step 4 See the details on the database :

-- Open the Bennch directory and type the command.
+- Open the Bench directory and type the command.

 ```
 bench --site <your_site> mariadb